DreamersofDay/guides/best-practices/README.md

   from view templates.
 * Don't use SQL or SQL fragments (`where('inviter_id IS NOT NULL')`) outside of models.
+* Don't add routes that have no corresponding actions.
 * Generate necessary [Spring binstubs] for the project, such as `rake` and `rspec`, and add them to version control.
 * If there are default values, set them in migrations.